 3 Enabling Custom Layout Templates

-This is nearly identical to enabling View Templates, with the following caveats:
+This is nearly identical to enabling View Templates, with some additional steps:

-- You should create your new layout inside of app/views/layouts/, not g/app/views/refinery/pages/.
+- Create your new layout inside of app/views/layouts/, not in /app/views/refinery/pages/.

 4 When Not to Use Custom View Templates